Aston Martin: 2007–2018: Private limited company

 More dealers in Europe and the new pair in China brought the total to 120 in 28 countries.
 On 1 September 2008, Aston Martin announced the revival of the Lagonda marque, proposing a concept car to be shown in 2009 to coincide with the brand's 100th anniversary.
 The first production cars were slated for production in 2012.
 In December 2008, Aston Martin announced it would cut its workforce from 1,850 to 1,250 due to the economic recession.

-The first four-door Rapide grand tourers rolled out of the Magna Steyr factory in Graz, Austria in 2010.
+The first four-door Rapide grand tourers rolled out of the Magna Steyr factory in Graz, Austria, in 2010.
 The contract manufacturer provides dedicated facilities to ensure compliance with the exacting standards of Aston Martin and other marques, including Mercedes-Benz.
-Then CEO of the company, Dr. Ulrich Bez had publicly speculated about outsourcing all of Aston Martin's operations with the exception of marketing.
+Then CEO of the company, Ulrich Bez had publicly speculated about outsourcing all of Aston Martin's operations with the exception of marketing.
 In September 2011, it was announced that production of the Rapide would be returned to Gaydon in the second half of 2012, restoring all of the company's automobile manufacture there.

 Italian private equity fund Investindustrial signed a deal on 6 December 2012 to buy a 37.5% stake in Aston Martin, investing £150 million as a capital increase.
 This was confirmed by Aston Martin in a press release on 7 December 2012.
 David Richards left Aston Martin in 2013, returning to concentrate on Prodrive.

-In April 2013, it was reported that Dr. Ulrich Bez would be leaving his role as the chief executive officer to take up a more ambassadorial position.
-On 2 September 2014, Aston Martin announced it had appointed the Nissan executive Andy Palmer as the new CEO with Ulrich Bez retaining a position as non-executive chairman.
+In April 2013, it was reported that Bez would be leaving his role as the chief executive officer to take up a more ambassadorial position.
+On 2 September 2014, Aston Martin announced it had appointed the Nissan executive Andy Palmer as the new CEO with Bez retaining a position as non-executive chairman.
 As sales had been declining from 2015, Aston Martin sought new customers (particularly wealthy female buyers) with introducing concept cars like the DBX SUV along with track focused cars like the Vulcan.
 According to Palmer, the troubles started when sales of the DB9 failed to generate sufficient fund to develop next-generation models which led to a downward spiral of declining sales and profitability.